 - 50 g Plain flour

 - 5 tbsp water approx.

 - 2 tbsp Water

-- Mix the warm milk and water with the tsp of sugar and sprinkle on the yeast, set aside while you prepare the rest of the ingredients (a nice froth should build up).
+- Mix the warm milk and water with the tsp of sugar, sprinkle on the yeast and whisk thoroughly then set aside while you prepare the rest of the ingredients (a nice froth should build up).

 - Put the flour in a large bowl and cut the butter into it and then rub into the flour to form fine crumbs.

 - Mix in the mixed spice, salt, caster sugar, currants and apple thoroughly.

 - Make a well in the centre and add the yeast mixture and beaten egg and form a dough – I used my hand for this as you can gauge the consistency better – adding extra flour or milk if needed.